1 year bareroot plant guarantee

 chamfered hedge before and after cross section

-By default, hedges are grown with a “batter”, meaning that they are wider at the base than the top.
+By default, good hedges are grown with a “batter”, meaning that they are slightly wider at the base than the top.
 When a hedge gets overgrown, it will always lose its batter and become wider at the top.

 How to Cut a Chamfer Along the Top of Your Hedge